copperwater/xNetHack/doc/xnh-changelog-6.0.md

   autoquiver is on and it finds something else to quiver).
 - Riders now have unique messages for when they resurrect.
 - A couple more major Oracle consultations.
+- Monks now have role-specific hello/goodbye messages like several other roles.

 ### Architectural changes